A Bonus Chapter from the book The MoneySmart Family System.

 Too often I bullied Annette into believing that my job was so stressful that she shouldn’t approach me with problems until I had time to relax.
 That’s a bunch of bull.
 If I’m the coach and I want my team to win a championship, they’ve got to be able to come to me anytime with problems so we can work together to solve them.

 As a former collegiate athlete, I know the value of working out.
 I took care of my body with exercise, but I didn’t help my wife and kids get exercise.
-In 2005 I finally figured it out, cancelled my gym membership and started walking several miles each morning at a nearby park.
+In 2005 I finally figured it out, canceled my gym membership and started walking several miles each morning at a nearby park.
 Within a few months I had some of the kids involved, then eventually Annette joined us.
 The next year we found a place where we could weight train as a family for free.
 Becky and I started going there, and then eventually the whole family started going.
 I was slow to figure it out, but now we’re all stronger, healthier and happier.

 Gold Nugget 4: I’m an Encourager, not a Critic

 Most dads, myself included, can clearly see everyone else’s problems (but not their own).
-Unfortunately I not only saw the problems, but I was quick to point them out to my kids and my wife.
+Unfortunately, I not only saw the problems, but I was quick to point them out to my kids and my wife.
 A great coach sees problems too, but he knows that athletes need to be encouraged and then trained to overcome shortcomings.
 They also know that learning new skills takes time.

 I went to a soccer-coaching clinic when John was about 10 years old.
 After the leader taught us several new drills he said something that really stuck, “Don’t expect to see your team use these skills in a game for at least one year.”
 He explained that doing a skill during practice was easier because the kids anticipated what to do.
 In a game, the skill has to be so ingrained that they simply react to a situation without thinking.